erfur/linjector-rs/README.md

   -p, --pid <PID>
           pid of the target process
   -a, --app-package-name <APP_PACKAGE_NAME>
-          target application's package name, restart the application and do injection -f, --file <FILE>
+          target application's package name, (re)start the application and do injection -f, --file <FILE>
           path of the library/shellcode to inject